andrew/ultimate-awesome/README.md

 - [awesome-dev-tools](https://github.com/t18n/awesome-dev-tools) - A curated list of awesome development tools and resources for software developers.
 - [awesome-aosp-rust](https://github.com/tardyp/awesome-aosp-rust) - Rust libraries available in aosp.
 - [awesome-NetworkScience](https://github.com/team-sakata/awesome-NetworkScience) - A curated list of awesome resources for research about network science. it includes lot of useful libraries and on-going conferences.
+- [awesome-tech-stack](https://github.com/tejachundru/awesome-tech-stack) - Collection Of Tech Stack and their tools and many more.
 - [awesome-telos](https://github.com/telosnetwork/awesome-telos) - A curated(unofficial) list of awesome things for people looking to buidl on Telos.
 - [awesome-telos-hub](https://github.com/telosnetwork/awesome-telos-hub) - A curated list of links to resources.
 - [awesome-go](https://github.com/thoqbk/awesome-go) - Awesome Go frameworks, libraries and software.
 Crawl and sort daily by AwesomelsBot.